CinemaCl🎃wn’s review published on Letterboxd:

-A highly irresistible, pulse-pounding, high-octane, full-throttled & top-gear action spectacle that’s filled with some of the most dangerous, daring & heart-stopping stunts ever captured on film, Terminator 2: Judgment Day is the perfect definition of a worthy sequel that presents its renowned director at the peak of his gifted talents.
-It is the finest work of his illustrious career and its influence on its genre, visual effects & pop culture surpasses even the reach of its predecessor.
+A highly irresistible, pulse-pounding, high-octane, full-throttled & top-gear action spectacle that’s filled with some of the most dangerous, daring & heart-stopping stunts ever captured on film, Terminator 2: Judgment Day is the definition of a perfect sequel that presents its renowned director at the peak of his gifted talents.
+It is the best work of his illustrious career and its influence on its genre, visual effects & pop culture surpasses even the reach of its predecessor.

-The story follows the aftermath of the events that transpired in The Terminator and continues the journey of Sarah Connor & her 10-year old son, John Connor, the future leader of human resistance in the war against the machines.
-After failing to eliminate Sarah during its first attempt, Skynet sends a much more advanced Terminator back in time to kill John when he is still a child while another saviour from the future arrives with a mission to protect John & ensure his survival at all costs.
+The story follows the aftermath of the events that transpired in the last entry and continues the journey of Sarah Connor & her 10-year old son John Connor, the future leader of human resistance in the war against machines.
+After failing to eliminate Sarah during its first attempt, Skynet sends a much more advanced Terminator back in time to kill John when he is just a child while another saviour from the future arrives with a mission to protect him & ensure his survival at all costs.

 Also, in my opinion, a sequel has no reason to exist unless it can improve upon the original and it’s usually why I’m skeptical about most of them.
-Cameron seems to know this better than anyone and he has proven it not once but twice already: First with Aliens — the action-packed follow-up to Ridley Scott’s Alien.
+Cameron seems to know this better than anyone, for he has proven it not once but twice already: First with Aliens — the action-packed follow-up to Ridley Scott’s sci-fi horror classic.
 And then with this second chapter to the film that launched his career.
-Also, despite big upgrades in action & other technical aspects, its story retains the high-quality content of the original, exhibits extensive character depth and is ideally paced from start to finish.
+Also, despite big upgrades in action & other technical aspects, the story retains the high-quality content of the original, exhibits extensive character depth and is expertly paced from start to finish.

 From a technical standpoint, Terminator 2 is a marvel of genre filmmaking in every sense of the word.
 Production Design team does a commendable job with the refined sets.
-Locations are wisely chosen for filming especially when it comes to action scenes.
-Cinematography exhibits expert use of camera in keeping the action clearly visible with cleverly chosen angles, makes the drama more immersive with its controlled manoeuvres and with its precision use of colour hues & lighting, it provides a rich texture to the imagery that further enhances the visual appeal.
+Locations are wisely chosen for filming especially when it comes to action segments.
+Cinematography exhibits smart use of camera in keeping the action clearly visible with cleverly chosen angles, makes the drama all the more immersive with its controlled manoeuvres and with its precision use of colour hues & lighting, it provides a rich texture to the imagery that further enhances the viewing experience.

 Editing is also one of its strongest aspects, for every scene paves the groundwork for the next one in line.
 The flow of events is very smooth & streamlined.
 And the pace is so methodically handled that its 136 mins runtime simply flies by.
 Even Brad Fiedel comes up with a more evolved, pulsating & fitting score that aptly integrates into the film's narrative and has a firm grip on the viewers’ emotions from start to finish.
 But where Terminator 2 sets a whole new benchmark is in the visual effects, sound design & action choreography, all of which are groundbreaking.